ianrastall/text-utils/books/ada/book-ada-05.md

 end;
 ```

-This allows for precise encapsulation of functionality within a specific context.
+This allows for precise encapsulation of functionality within a specific
+context.

-#### Real-World Example: Aerospace System
+#### Real-World Example: Aircraft Control System Block Structure

 In an aircraft control system: